justinethier/cyclone/docs/Garbage-Collector.md

 Each mutator is required to periodically call this function to cooperate with the collector.
 During cooperation a mutator will update its status to match the collector's status, to handshake with the collector.

-In addition, when a mutator transitions to async it will:
+In addition when a mutator transitions to async it will:

 - Mark all of its roots gray
 - Use black as the allocation color for any new objects to prevent them from being collected during this cycle.